progmem/cvtnithm/README.md

 * Insert the bottom bracket into the two empty PCI slots from the _front_.
 The flat side should be facing you, with the `U` shape upward.
 * Slide the bottom bracket as far down as you can.
 The metal of the PCI bracket should slide into a notch in the print.
-* Looking at the ALLS from the top, fit the CVT2ALLS PCB into the notch in the bottom bracket.
-The CVT2ALLS board will be installed _inside_ the ALLS, with the IDC connectors facing downward.
+* Looking at the ALLS from the top, fit the CVTnithm PCB into the notch in the bottom bracket.
+The CVTnithm board will be installed _inside_ the ALLS, with the IDC connectors facing downward.
-* Place the top bracket over the CVT2ALLS PCB so the flat side is facing you, with the screw hole towards you.
-Reinstall the two PCI screws, making sure the CVT2ALLS PCB is retained by the bracket.
+* Place the top bracket over the CVTnithm PCB so the flat side is facing you, with the screw hole towards you.
+Reinstall the two PCI screws, making sure the CVTnithm PCB is retained by the bracket.